Classical painting hashtag highlights Japanese mothers' daily frustrations | The Japan Times

 It doesn’t help that Japanese men often work long hours and rarely take paternity leave.
 Only 3 percent of fathers take paternity leave, even though Japan has one of the most liberal paternity leave laws in the world.

-What’s more, the shortage of day care centers in urban areas have become a major issue facing Japan and it’s plan to usher in more women into the workforce.
+What’s more, the shortage of day care centers in urban areas has become a major issue facing Japan and its plan to usher in more women into the workforce.

 The lack of child care services compounds the stress that double-income families already face, and the government’s inactivity to solve the problem has sparked online outrage in the past.